dickinson-comp491-fall2023/comp491-fa2023-web/resources/project-rankings.md

 working on Mermaid?) or joined onto one of the existing teams, whichever they prefer.

-Finally, there are four students who have not yet submitted the assignment and we cannot speculate about how they will fit in yet.
+Finally, there are three students who have not yet submitted the assignment and we cannot speculate about how they will fit in yet.

 There is another thing that I'm curious about.
 I'm not sure whether to